AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/implementation.md

 <!-- Alexandru: hiding this for now

 One more important datapoint is the amount of time it takes to complete the [user mapping](/help/journey-migration/content-transfer-tool/user-mapping-tool/overview-user-mapping-tool.md), if this is coupled with the content migration.
-You can take this data point into consideration for more realistic estimates, since it will be added to the overall extraction timeline and it may not be required to run it during top-ups.
+You can take this data point into consideration for more realistic estimates, because it is added to the overall extraction timeline and it may not be required to run it during top-ups.

 -->